Devkant21/Devkant21/README.md

 I have worked upon MACHINE LEARNING frameworks : Sci-kit learn

-I have worked with Django and Flask.
+I have worked with Django and Flask and built Blog websites and Ticketing System (CRUD operations) .